Marinarium: A Modular Experimental Facility for Reproducible Maritime and Space-Analog Field Robotics: RESEARCH AREA 1: DATA-DRIVEN sysid FOR uw VEHICLES

 \paragraph*{Fossen (BlueROV2)} We adopt the BlueROV2 dynamics model from~\cite{vonBenzon2022BlueROV2}, using the nominal parameters reported therein.
 The continuous-time equations are integrated using a single explicit Euler step with sampling time~$\samplingtime$.
 No additional tuning or parameter adaptation is performed

 \paragraph*{\glsentryfull{pinc}} Using the approach described in~\cite{amer2025modellingunderwatervehiclesusing}, we trained a network with our dataset using $1000$ epochs and a loss of $1.9208$.
-Notably, the loss did not seem to reduce significantly during the training, even though we used the same hyperparameters described in~\cite{amer2025modellingunderwatervehiclesusing}.
+The loss plateaued early despite using the published hyperparameters; we retain this baseline to document that off-the-shelf learning-based models do not automatically transfer to our tank dataset without further tuning.

 \paragraph*{Koopman \gls{edmdc} with \gls{rbf} dictionary (ours)} Following~\cite{koopman_brunton}, we lift the state to a higher-dimensional \emph{observable space} via a dictionary of functions $\theta(\cdot)$: